-Care must be taken to prevent the new hip from coming out of socket or dislocating from pelvis.
+Care must be taken to prevent the new hip from coming out of the socket or dislocating from the pelvis.
 Simple precautions will keep the risk at a minimum.
-Do not lie on surgical hip.
+Do not lie on your surgical hip.

-- Do not cross legs. - Do not bend at waist beyond 90 degrees. - Do not lift knees higher than hips. - Do not twist over surgical leg pick feet up and do step turns. - Do not turn feet inward or outward keep toes pointing forward in line with nose. - When lying down, do not bend forward to pull blankets from around feet. - Avoid low toilets or chairs that would cause bend at waist beyond 90 degrees. - Do not bend over to pick things up use a reacher.

-DO NOT cross legs
+Do not cross your legs

-DO NOT bend past 90 degrees
+Do not bend at waist beyond 90 degrees

-DO NOT twist
+Do no lift knees higher than hips

+Do not twist over surgical leg - pick feet up and do step turns

+Do not turn feet inward or outward - keep toes pointing forward in line with nose

+When lying down, do not bend forward to pull blankets from around feet

+Avoid low toilets and chairs that would cause you to bed beyond 90 degree at the waist

+Do not bend over to pick things up - use a reacher